Asashou/notes/11_organizing/11_organizing.md

         all_subjects_imaging.pdf
         ...
     ````
-    - keeping code/data/results separate might also reduce the number of files per folder, making file listings easier to look at
+    - keeping code/data/results separate might also reduce the number of files per folder, making file listings easier to examine at once
     - another benefit is that your original raw data should never be modified - storing it separately from your code and results will help ensure that you don't modify (or delete!) it by accident
         - another safeguard is to only give yourself read access to the raw data when doing analysis - details of that depend on your OS and filesystem

-    - code folder might consist of both scripts and modules (AKA libraries)
+    - code folder might consist of both scripts and modules
         - scripts are something you run, either directly at the command line (`python my_script.py`) or from within IPython/Jupyter (`run -i my_script.py`)
         - modules are something you import, typically define functions that you might use throughout many scripts. script might start with `from common import plot_reaction_times` and then use that function somewhere in the script
         - modules are great because you don't need to write the same function multiple times, just once, then import it into each script where you need it